DFKI-NLP/thermostat/README.md

 At the moment, Thermostat is only available via this repository (it will be published to Hugging Face soon).

-Clone this repo and then from the */hf_dataset* directory, you can use the Thermostat dataset like this:
+Clone this repo and then from the root directory, you can use the Thermostat dataset like this:

 ```python
 from datasets import load_dataset